GambitViper/CS419/hw05/README.md

 Here is the data result of policy selected charted for every 100 episodes of learning, tested 50 times in that learned policy and averaged across those 50 tests for both Q-learning and Q-learning with Features.

 ![Learning Policy Graph](learning_policy_graph.PNG)

+As you can see since the basic Q-Learning relies heavily on individual decisions and randomness to assign value to updating its policy it starts at a much lower accuracy to a higher acheivable reward average compared to the Q-Learning with Features policy reward evaulation.
+This can be explained by the fact that Q-Learning doesn't update universal weights for the whole policy as the feature based version does.
+The policy that is generated by Q-Learning is also noticeably more noisy in nature.
+As it is a conglomeration of downs in the middle area along with groups of lefts on the right side of the middle and groups of rights on the left side of the middle.
+Testing this policy as it gets generated we can understand is affected a lot more by the slippage of the agent in our pipe world.

+The other technique we used gets closer to optimal policy almost on the first test of its policy.
+This makes sense since the feature-based learning version of Q-Learning has two weights that are modified throughout the course of learning iterations based on calculated features on each of the states in consideration with actions.
+Also the calculation of feature values omit the possibility of slippage of the agent.
+So we get a more accurate ideal situation look ahead even if the actual action taken for the next iteration does happen to slip.
+The fact that the weights are universal in the learning process means that learning the best action for one move of a state action pair helps us learn about the rest of our world-context simultaneously.
+This is reflected in our graph as the evaluation of our learned policy is nearly at the limit of both algorithms after only 100 episodes.

 ## Author